manningd/pimcore-spine/README.md

 =============

-Spine is an plugin of the Premier Open-Source Multichannel Platform [Pimcore](http://www.pimcore.org/), which is an attempt to develop the missing pieces for easier development with DRY concept.
+Spine is an plugin of the Premier Open-Source Multichannel Platform [Pimcore](http://www.pimcore.org/), which is an attempt to develop the missing pieces for pimcore to easier the development with DRY concept.

 ### Data Objects